ssfsx17/ffpnp/Jobs/DarkKnight.md

 Last Resort (10 MP) (self-only) - Causes Doom, Boost Power, and Boost Magic statuses (4).

-Memento Mori (2 AP) (single) - Attack and attempt to cause Doom status (6).
+Memento Mori (2 AP) (single) - Attack and attempt to cause Doom status (4).

 ### Dark Sword Tech T8

 Final Thrust (16 MP) (single) - Requires that you are at 20% or less HP.
 Do an amount of magical dark damage equal to your maximum HP.
 Magic Defense is not applied.

-Onyx Wave (multi) - Use an amount of HP equal to 20% of your maximum, to do a magical attack for Strength * Level * 2 dark damage.
+Onyx Wave (1 AP) (multi) - Use an amount of HP equal to 20% of your maximum, to do a magical attack for Strength * Level * 2 dark damage.

 ### Dark Sword Tech T9